Michael J. Klag

 Michael John Klag (born 1952) is an American internist and epidemiologist.
 For eight years, he was the Director of the Division of General Internal Medicine and was the first Vice Dean for Clinical Investigation at the Johns Hopkins School of Medicine.

 Throughout his tenure at Johns Hopkins, Klag focused on the risk factors for, prevalence of and effective intervention strategies for kidney disease.
 He was among the first to raise the alarm of kidney disease epidemic across the United States and associate the risk of developing kidney disease with blood pressure, diabetes, race, socioeconomic status and other factors.

 Early life and education

 Klag was born in 1952 to parents Rudolph E. Klag and Cecelia Ann McGinley in Pennsylvania.
-When his father died, his mother re-married to John E. McGuire.
+When his father died, his mother remarried to John E. McGuire.
 He graduated from Kennedy-Kenrick Catholic High School in 1970 and enrolled at Juniata College for his undergraduate degree.
 Following this, he enrolled at the Perelman School of Medicine at the University of Pennsylvania for his medical degree and completed his medical internship, residency, and chief residency in internal medicine at State University of New York Upstate Medical University.
 In 1984, he began a fellowship in internal medicine at Johns Hopkins School of Medicine (JHUSOM) and then enrolled at their school of public health for his Master's degree in Public Health.